Kathy Bassett: More Browns Park adventures

 They insisted that Frank pull them out because they were not going to leave their camper there.
 He got it pulled back up on the road, but then they wanted him to pull it down to our house where it would be safe.

 Well, that being accomplished and taking a long time, it was fruitless trying to keep the highway cleared, and with no more tourists, goose hunters, drunks or cowboys to be seen anywhere, Frank came home.
 We ended up with 21 people there.

 The kids entertained them and we piled blankets, sleeping bags, pillows and whatever we could find, and everyone slept on the floor.
 Everyone's tummy was full.
 It was warm and dry and I might add, and very cozy in a small house.

 Thank goodness everyone had a pretty good sense of humor.

 Oh, yeah, the two drunks insisted on sleeping in their trailer, so that was helpful.

-They were so pie-eyed that they were goofy and didn’t want anything to eat, and went straight out to bed after Frank got their furnace going for them and immediately passed out.
+They were so pie-eyed that they were goofy, didn't want anything to eat and went straight out to bed after Frank got their furnace going for them.

-The next morning, everyone arose and helped with a big pancake breakfast and Frank went back to work clearing the highway and finding vehicles, which the owners drove back to the house.
+The next morning, everyone arose and helped with a big pancake breakfast, and Frank went back to work clearing the highway and finding vehicles that the owners drove back to the house.

-By mid-afternoon most everyone had left and the house was strangely quiet.
-The two drunks were still sleeping it off so they stayed another night but left early the next morning.
-Without their trailer.
+By mid-afternoon, almost everyone had left, and the house was strangely quiet.
+The two drunks still were sleeping it off, so they stayed another night but left early the next morning — without their trailer.